razerofficial/GameMakerChromaExtension/README.md

 [ScriptDrawUI.gml](scripts/ScriptDrawUI.gml) - displays the keyboard shortcuts for the example.
 This script is called from the room object draw event.

 [ScriptGlobals.gml](scripts/ScriptGlobals.gml) - initializes the globals and sets the DLL extension methods.
 This script is called from the room object create event.
+This is also where the keyboard enums are listed.

 [ScriptToBGRInt.gml](scripts/ScriptToBGRInt.gml) - Converts red (0 to 255), green (0 to 255), blue (0 to 255) arguments into a BGR integer `COLORREF`.